arianamoreno13/blockchain-ledger/README.md

 ## 6. Deployment

-- There is currently no live deployment of this notebook on a common server, but the user has the ability to run this notebook locally on their machine via:
+There is currently no live deployment of this notebook on a common server, but the user has the ability to run this notebook locally on their machine via:
-    - Visual Studio Code: Run code then click on link in terminal to deploy app
+    - Visual Studio Code: navigate to the root directory (terminal) and type "streamlit run pychain.py".
+This should open the app automatically, but if it doesn't, go to localhost 8501 in your browser.
+Make sure you are in the dev enviroment.

 ## 7. Contact